asebak/asset-tracker-dapp/docs/avoiding_common_attacks.md

 # Avoiding Common Attacks
 These are the actions I have taken to avoid common attacks and any security concerns.

-The scan for the code was done using Smartcheck any security and vulnerabilities that could potentially happen:
+The scan for the code was done using Smartcheck any security and vulnerabilities that could potentially happen and help fix problems with the code:

 https://tool.smartdec.net/scan/97fa11d6fdc84628a295df1b2353720d